Tommy Sherwood: What is your name and major?

 TS: Walk me through your average week as a student at WPU…

 AF: Okay.
-So, on Mondays, I’ll do the news in the morning.
-Then, I take my first class, political theory in philosophy.
-Then I have lunch and my second class, which is research methods in political science.
+So, on Mondays, I’ll do the news in the morning, go to my classes, and then work on assignments.
 On Tuesdays, I have my internship with Congresswoman Mikie Sherrill.
-Then, on Wednesdays, I have a pretty long day.
-I have one class, then I have my WPSPJ e-board meeting, and then I have my fraternity e-board meeting, and then we usually go out for dinner.
-On Thursdays, I have news again, and then I have Dr. Hirshon’s class–Comm 2500, and that’s it.
+On Wednesdays, I have a pretty long day.
+I have class, then I have my WPSPJ e-board meeting, and then I have my fraternity e-board meeting, which ends with a pretty late dinner.
+Thursdays, I have news again, and then I have Dr. Hirshon’s class–Comm 2500, and that’s it.
 On Fridays, it depends.
-I may have something to come to campus for.
-But, I try not to because I like having Fridays off.
+Between classes and working on assignments, I like to find time for my other extracurriculars–I enjoy it so much it never feels like a burden.